-- How shares will be valued – The distinction between good and bad leavers is usually centred on the value the leaver receives for the shares s/he muist transfer on exit.
+- How shares will be valued – The distinction between good and bad leavers is usually centred on the value the leaver receives for the shares s/he must transfer on exit.
 There are many ways of valuing leaver shares.
-The mechanism does not need to be set out in the articles but clarity in the shareholder agreement or company articles on the valuation mechanism will reduce the scope for dispute.
+The mechanism does not need to be set out in the articles but clarity in a shareholder agreement or company articles on the valuation mechanism will reduce the scope for dispute.

 - What is the trigger point for good or bad leaver clauses to apply? – usually this is where the employee shareholder ceases to be employed.
 This provisions in the articles for good and bad leavers need to dovetail with employment contracts.

 - Dispute resolution – auditors, accountants and/or specialist share valuation experts can be asked to determine the value of shares in the absence of agreement between the directors and the leaving shareholder.
 Valuation of shares in a private company where there is no sale of the entire company on the agenda is inherently difficult and speculative.
 Interestingly there is no requirement to have an independent valuation.